Birion/python-ffdl/README.md

 `pyffdl html --author <NAME> --title <TITLE> [--from <URL FILE>] [<CHAPTER URL>[ <CHAPTER URL>[...]]]`

+In `URL_FILE`, you can provide a list of URLs to download, one URL per line.
+Any lines starting with `#` will be ignored.

 ### Update an existing story file

 `pyffdl.py update [--force] [--backup] <EPUB FILE>`

+`--force` option completely redownloads the story, overwriting any changes you may have done to the epub file in the meantime.

+`--backup` option saves a copy of the current epub file before downloading any updates into a new file.

 ## Supported sites